-There are two categories of applications for the 2015-2016 MSP grant competition.
-The project that is awarded the Leadership Grant will focus on the development of a cadre of highly competent science teacher leaders who can support the implementation of Next Generation Science Standards.
+The focus of the 2016-2017 MSP grant competition is mathematics.
+The project that is awarded the K-12 Leadership in Mathematics grant will focus on the development of a cadre of highly competent math teacher leaders as well as the development of a course for teachers of special populations.
 One grant for up to $300,000 will be awarded to a partnership that includes educators from high-need schools and higher education STEM faculty.

 Project Director: Judi Laird

 The Vermont Mathematics Initiative (VMI) is a program that over the past fifteen years has trained a cadre of over 400 K-8 teacher leaders which stretches across all of Vermont.
 Evaluation studies have indicated that the VMI has been highly successful in increasing the mathematics knowledge of K-8 teachers and raising student achievement, especially for students from low-income families.
 Unfortunately, student achievement at the high school level has been lagging behind.
 This proposal, therefore, allows the VMI to continue the program begun in 2013-14 (Year 1 of this grant) to extend from its K-8 focus to the high school level.